 A bit of a mouthful we know, but The Town & Manor of Hungerford & Liberty of Sanden Fee, or Town & Manor as we call it for short, is a charity (formed in 1908) that protects the beautiful countryside, and a wonderful ancient set of rights, for the Commoners and people of Hungerford.

-These rights were confirmed during the reigns of King Edward I (1272-1307) and Edward III (1312-1377), with the addition of Grazing Rights on the Royal Estate land around the town.
-Fishing Rights were added by John O’Gaunt, the fourth son of Edward III; a generous act that made him the adopted son of the town to this day.
+These rights were confirmed during the reigns of King Edward I (1272-1307) and Edward III (1327-1377), with the addition of Grazing Rights on the Royal Estate land around the town.
+Fishing Rights were added by John O’Gaunt (originally known as John of Gaunt), the fourth son of Edward III; a generous act that made him the adopted son of the town to this day.

 Commoners have the right to fish, graze cattle, shoot and collect watercress within the seasons